Nokia 6600: Features

 Although the initial batches of the Nokia 6600 were not stable, later system software upgrades corrected the situation.

-The phone has the capacity to support the installation of a wide range of third-party software such as mp3 and multimedia players, games, web browsers, office suites, and GUI themes, via Java and ePoc (*.sis) installers.
+The phone has the capacity to support the installation of a wide range of third-party software such as MP3 and multimedia players, games, web browsers, office suites, and GUI themes, via Java and ePoc (*.sis) installers.
 GUI themes can be created using the free Nokia Symbian Theme Studio.

 The model was released to the general public in two color schemes: black and white and full black.
 Additional color schemes (blue and white, pink) were produced for promotional purposes.

-In early 2008, Nokia stopped production of the 6600 handsets.
+In early 2008, Nokia stopped production of the 6600 handsets, prior to the release and availability of the N95.